Was the past really better

 Was the past really better?

-The older I get, the more I miss the Bombay of my early years
+The older I get, the easier it is for me to think of my early years in the city of Bombay as a much nicer time

 I used to dismiss this kind of talk as nostalgia that tends to bathe our collective past in a golden glow, glossing over the bad and sweeping away all the negativity and awfulness under a rug, allowing us to smile as we thought about our glorious youth instead.
 I increasingly question my own scepticism though, as I get older and the past starts to seem like a genuinely nicer time after all.